donders-research-data-management/rdm-wiki/rdm-wiki/en/guides/user_login.md

 ## Requirement

-To login to the RDM CMS portal, you are required to have a valid user account issued by one of the identity providers (IdP's) supported by SURFConext.
+Before logging-in to the RDM CMS portal, you are required to have a valid user account issued by one of the identity providers (IdP's) supported by SURFConext.
 Generally speaking, identity providers from universities and research institutions within Netherlands are well covered by SURFConext.

 A list of SURFConext-supported IdP's can be looked up [here](https://www.surf.nl/over-surf/werkmaatschappijen/surfnet/over-surfnet/aansluiten-op-surfnet/aangesloten-instellingen/index.html).